-The school has recently transitioned into the New National Curriculum.
-Our aim is to teach the skills and concepts which enable children to use and apply mathematics effectively in everyday situations, number work, shape, space, measures and data handling.
+The school follows the New National Curriculum.
+Our aim is to teach the skills and concepts which enable children to use and apply mathematics effectively in everyday situations involving number work, shape, space, measures and data handling.
 We strive to improve the children's reasoning and problems solving skills by developing children's ability to explain their answer mathematically.

 We strive to build confidence, resilience and a passion for maths.
-We encourage children to develop their enjoyment, confidence and understanding through practical experiences.
+We encourage children to develop their enjoyment and understanding through practical experience.
 As children progress through the school there is more emphasis on mental and oral work, with various strategies taught alongside the standard written formats.

 Schemes of work

 As we have moved into using the new curriculum, we have created a programme of study.
 This is available to look at below.

 We also follow the 'White Rose Scheme' to expose children to a range of mathematical questions expanding on their varied fluency, reasoning and problem solving.

 In your child’s book and the classroom will be targets they must achieve within the level they are working within.
 These are also below.

 In each classroom is a number line and a numeracy working wall.
 These are for the support of the children and contain key words / phrases the children might need.

 Outside the ICT suite is a board dedicated to the excellence of numeracy at Burnt Oak.
 There will be two questions displayed for the children to answer.
 The best answers are given certificates in celebration assembly.
 These questions cover shape, space and measure, number, data handling and problem solving.